I love books and writing, so I decided to share my experience using Invisalign so others will know what to expect.

 My teeth are pretty straight and nice-looking (except for the gap, of course), so I was a bit upset about this added expense.
 I decided to visit several other orthodontists to get their opinions, as well as quotes.

-All but one orthodontist told me I'd have to have braces not only the bottom teeth but on the top teeth, as well, because moving the bottom teeth would affect the top.
+All but one orthodontist told me I'd have to have braces not only on the bottom teeth but on the top teeth, as well, because moving the bottom teeth would affect the top.
 This was due to the fact that I have what they call a "deep bite."
 I imagine that most orthodontists see people who want their top teeth to look better.
 I really didn't want anything done to my upper teeth; they were already naturally straight and even.
 But when three independent orthodontists raised the same issue, I resigned myself to the idea that I'd have to get braces on top, too.

 Looking back, I sometimes wish I'd gone with the one orthodontist who recommended braces only on the bottom teeth (and some sort of holding plate for the top teeth).
 But he had estimated the whole process would take around 15-18 months.
 Instead, I went with the orthodontist who recommended Invisalign for both the top and bottom.
 She said the process would be completed within 12 months.